-If you have over $5,000 invested in your 401(k), many Millstadt, IL companies allow you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), many Millstadt, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Millstadt, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+Many employees in Millstadt, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds at some point in the future.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital can help you choose whether you should stay with your old 401(k) or not.

 2. Roll over your 401(k) to your new employer.

-If your new employer in Millstadt, IL also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
+If your new position in Millstadt, IL also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move funds from a previousemployer’s 401(k).
-If you already have an IRA, you can consider moving the savings there for your 401(k) rollover.
+A Rollover IRA is an account started to move funds from a formeremployer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+This way, you maintain your tax status with the money you have contributed.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be required to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+When you turn 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can access the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can take out the money you’ve invested without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Millstadt, IL, however they often vary in terms of fees or other expenses.
+You can start an IRA account with many banks or any brokerage firm in Millstadt, IL, however many of them vary when it comes to fees or other expenses.
 Our team of financial advisors at Correct Capital will help you find the best fit for you.

 4. Cash Out.

-This last option is typically not advisable unless you are in grave need of money now.
+This last option is typically not advisable unless you are in serious need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could potentially result in a large amount of your savings going towards taxes and not into your back account.
+This could result in a large amount of your funds going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.